Norwood School, London: Education

 The school originally provided five and six year courses in a variety of subjects.
 The first three years a general course was taken to provide a good foundation.
 From the fourth year three courses were available.
 The Academic: leading to the General Certificate of Education examination; The Commercial, including general clerical work, shorthand and typing, all leading to the relevant public examinations; and Technical leading to public examinations involving Housecraft, needle trades, pre-nursing, woodwork and metalwork.
 Outside of the academic the school had a number of societies and of particular pride were the choral and orchestral music, drama and dancing activities, a trend that continues today in the school’s designation as a Specialist in Performing and Visual Arts.
 The sports played were cricket and tennis in the summer, hockey and netball in the winter.

 Today, the school teaches the national curriculum but its specialist status in Performing and Visual Arts (awarded in September 2005) means that younger students receive weekly lessons in art, dance, drama and music, taught by specialist teachers in state-of-the-art studios.
 The school selects 10% of its year seven intake based on Arts aptitude, selected by audition / workshop, and interview.
 The school has benefited from an extensive building programme, and is equipped with a wide range of Visual Arts facilities; drama studios; a suite of music rooms, including a recording studio; and is one of the only schools in Lambeth to have the benefit of two purpose built mirrored dance studios; as well as a fully equipped theatre.
 Older students continue in one or more expressive arts subjects at key stage four, and students can continue their studies in the sixth form, as part of an Arts pathway, or in combination with other academic and vocational subjects.
 Outside of the arts and strong core curriculum subjects, students are offered courses including Health and Social Care, Business Studies, Psychology, Sociology, Film Studies, Media Studies and Government and Politics.
 The range of subject options in the sixth form means that The Norwood School also increasingly takes new students transferring from other schools in the area.

 Uniform

 In 1971, when the school moved to Crown Dale, a new air force blue uniform was chosen as part of the range of ideas to mark a new start for the school.
 This remained the colour of the uniform until September 1989.

 In 1989 the uniform was changed to navy blue and in 2007 the purple uniform was adopted for years 7-11.
+This uniform also features a velcro tie with orange, blue, green and purple stripes overlapping.
 Sixth-form students do not wear uniform.